aaronbloomfield/pdr/labs/lab07/index.md

 - When setting variables, do **NOT** have spaces around the equals sign
 - When adding up values (using arithmetic expansion `$(( ... ))`), there **SHOULD** be spaces around the arithmetic operators as well as an equals sign within the parentheses.
 - A `for` loop requires a `do` keyword before the for loop body; likewise, an `if` statement has a `then` before the body.
 Either these words must be on the next line, or a semi-colon must be there before the `do` or `then`
-- Keep in mind that to grab program output (such as the output of the binary program), you use back quotes (i.e. \`)
+- To grab program output (such as the output of the binary program), you use back quotes (i.e. \`)
-- To execute your script, you can just enter, `./averagetime.sh`.
-If you get a complaint about that ("permission denied", for example), enter this command: `chmod 755 averagetime.sh`.
+- To execute your script, you can just enter `./averagetime.sh`.
+If your computer denies you permission, remind it who's boss and put it in its place with `chmod +x averagetime.sh`.
 This tells your Unix system that averagetime.sh is a program that can be executed (remember chmod?).

 Below is the output when we wrote this shell script.
 Obviously, your times may vary.